mattermost/docs/source/install/software-hardware-requirements.rst

 Usage of CPU, RAM, and storage space can vary significantly based on user behavior.
 These hardware recommendations are based on traditional deployments and may grow or shrink depending on how active your users are.

 Moreover, memory requirements can be driven by peak file sharing activity.
-Recommendation is based on default 50 MB maximum file size, which can be `adjusted from the System Console </configure/configuration-settings.html#maximum-file-size>`__.
+Recommendation is based on default 50 MB maximum file size, which can be :ref:`adjusted from the System Console <configure/environment-configuration-settings:maximum file size>`.
 Changing this number may change memory requirements.

 For deployments larger than 2,000 users, it is recommended to use the Mattermost open source load testing framework to simulate usage of your system at full scale: `https://github.com/mattermost/mattermost-load-test-ng <https://github.com/mattermost/mattermost-load-test-ng>`__.